Farmhouse Cabbage Soup with Cannellini Beans and Kielbasa is rustic, hearty and some of the best soup you’ll make all fall and winter long!

 This amazing soup was inspired by a visit to my parent’s farmhouse in central Wisconsin when my mother was hospitalized before she passed away.
 Even though the hospital was an hour away, we went there every day.
 When we returned home at the end of the day and it became increasingly clear she may never make it home again, we all needed something to lift our spirits.

-My family is Polish and because cabbage is a mainstay in Polish cooking, it seems there’s always a head of cabbage in my father’s house.
-My father is a hunter, fisherman, gardener and forest forager so the freezer has everything from venison Polish sausage to bluegills to wild blackberries.
+My family is Polish and because cabbage is a mainstay in Polish cooking, there always seems to be a head of cabbage at my father’s house.
+My father is a hunter, fisherman, gardener and forest forager so his freezer is always filled.
+It has everything from venison Polish sausage to Wisconsin bluegills to wild blackberries.
 The root cellar is stocked with everything from potatoes to salsa to sauerkraut.

 Although cannellini beans (or white kidney beans) are used mainly in Italian cuisine, the Poles use them in Breton Beans or Fasolka po Bretonsku, a dish that originated in England but is very popular in Poland.

 Having traveled to Krakow, Poland a couple of times, I was impressed by the variety of international cuisines one can enjoy there.
 It’s not all pierogi and stuffed cabbage!
 Therefore, I used a combination of spices in this cabbage soup from other cuisines: Hungarian paprika adds to the East European feel of this soup and curry powder for an exotic Indian touch.

 Warm crusty bread is all you need on the side.
 Stay warm and enjoy!